rsmith52/Parallax-Engine/README.md

 * Add shadows in
 * Large ferns / foliage
 * More mushrooms
+* Buildings - think of them more like terrain than trees for how they are setup

 ### Tile object coding
 * Slide on ice